-I arrived in Hot Springs, North Carolina, around 2 pm.
+I arrived in Hot Springs, North Carolina, around 2 pm on a Saturday in April.
 I knew Chris had camped the night before at mile 253, so he’d have to hike 20 miles to get to Hot Springs.
 I figured he’d get in around 5.
 So that gave me a couple of hours to walk around town, check out the Trailfest Weekend going on in town, and explore the crazy 170 year old inn we were staying at.
 It’s a beautiful house with crazy rooms, sweeping staircases, slanting floors, and wrap around porches on both floors.
 Owned by a 3-time thru-hiker, it’s $20 a night for hikers.
 What a deal.

 The inn, built in 1840, was later used during World War I as a boarding house for wives of the German officers who were being held as prisoners of war across town (three blocks away) at the Mountain Park Hotel, next to the mineral springs.
 Later, the house was a boardinghouse for teachers who worked at the Dorland-Bell Institute, a school for Appalachian girls.